OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

 2. Change the directory to the location where the PowerShell Script is saved.
           Example: cd C:\PowerShellScripts

+3. Dot-Source the script to gain access to the functions inside.

+           Type: . .\Configure-GPOOfficeInstallation.ps1

+           By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the inner functions from the console.

-3. Run the "DownloadOfficeInstallationToNetworkShare.ps1" script and specify the paramaters, $UncPath and $Bitness.
+4. Run the Download-GPOOfficeInstallation cmdlet and specify the paramaters, -UncPath

-          . .\Configure-GPOOfficeInstallation.ps1 -UncPath "\\Pathname\Sharename" -Bitness 32
+          Download-GPOOfficeInstallation -UncPath "\\Pathname\Sharename"

    Office will download per the bit specified to the folder share and will copy the Configuration_Download.xml, Configuration_InstallLocally.xml, and the setup.exe files.
    The xml files will reflect the bit specified next to OfficeClientEdition.

-4. Run the "SetUpOfficeInstallationGpo.ps1" script and specify the paramaters, $UncPath and $GpoName.
+5. Run the "SetUpOfficeInstallationGpo.ps1" script and specify the paramaters, $UncPath and $GpoName.

-          . .\SetUpOfficeInstallationGpo -UncPath "\\Pathname\Sharename" -GpoName "MyGpo"
+          Configure-GPOOfficeInstallation -UncPath "\\Pathname\Sharename" -GpoName "GroupPolicyName"

-          The InstallOffice2016.ps1 script will be copied to the GUID located at %systemroot%\SYSVOL\sysvol\domain\Policies.

-5. Verify the Startup script in the Group Policy Object:

-          1. From within Group Policy Management right click the GPO and choose Edit.
-          2. Under Computer Configuration click the Policies drop down.
-          3. Expand Windows Settings and click on Scripts.
-          4. In the viewer window double click Startup.
-          5. Click the PowerShell Scripts tab and verify the PS script and parameters are available.
-          6. Click OK to close the Startup Properties window.

 6. Refresh the Group Policy on a client computer: